IntuitDeveloper/intuit-api-docs/docs/getting-started/graphql-ide/insomnia-setup.md

 [Download the latest version](https://insomnia.rest/download/).
 Version *2020.5.2* or higher.

 ### Setup Environment
-Launch Insomnina and configure following environment definition.
+Launch Insomnina and configure the following environment definition.
 This step will setup the URLs to access the APIs and Auth.
-You will need your applications *clientId* and *clientSecret* from the [developer portal](https://developer.intuit.com/app/developer/qbo/docs/build-your-first-app) to complete this step.
+You will need your application's *clientId* and *clientSecret* from the [developer portal](https://developer.intuit.com/app/developer/qbo/docs/build-your-first-app) to complete this step.
 Select the "[Manage environments](https://support.insomnia.rest/article/18-environment-variables)" option to setup this config.

 ```json
 {